 Tamping is the process of compacting the dirt to make it safe and secure.
-You can get a tamping tool or come up with your own solution.
-But a hand tamper is cheap and effective.
-So it’s a good idea to have one.
+You can get a tamping tool or an equivalent tool.

-After you find your tool, just tamp down the dirt well.
-Don’t leave any loose areas or it could be dangerous when it shifts.
+Tamp down the dirt.
+Don’t leave any loose areas or it could create problems when it shifts.
 It also won’t let the pavers lay flat and will make it difficult to slope the gravel.

 Step 5: Square It Off

 It’s important that the area is square.
-So after you have everything dug out, use a square, measuring tape, and level to ensure that the area you are laying the pavers in is square, or else you will cause more problems later.
+So after you have everything dug out, use a square, measuring tape, and level to ensure the area is square.
+If you don’t take the necessary precautions problems will arise in the long-term.

 A good technique involves staking down a string and measuring each string to make sure each end is the same.
-Then, use a square to make sure that each corner is at a right angle.
-Pavers need to have right angles.
+Then, use a square so each corner is at a right angle as all pavers need to have right angles.

 Step 6: Add Gravel And Slope

 This is an important step that some people tend to skip.
-But both adding gravel and sloping it is important.
-So add crushed stone, limestone, or pea gravel to the area until you have about six inches or a little more of gravel.
+But both adding gravel and sloping it are important.
+Add crushed stone, limestone, or pea gravel to the area until you have about six inches or a little more of gravel.

-Then, you can start sloping it.
-There needs to be at least 1% of a slope or one inch every ten feet, preferably a little more.
-Some people do one inch every four feet.
-Tamp the gravel down after you slope the gravel away from the house.
+Begin the sloping process.
+There needs to be at least one percent of a slope or one inch every ten feet, preferably a little more.

 Step 7: Add Sand

-Adding sand is also important because the pavers will sink down into it.
-So add the sand about an inch or less thick.
+Adding sand is also important because the pavers will sink into it.
+Add the sand about an inch or less thick.
 You can add pipes or small boards in the sand to help you smooth it out and level it.

-Any type of sand will do but softer sand is usually better.
-Masonry sand is ideal if you can find it and afford it.
-Otherwise, playground sand is fine.
+Any sand will do.
+It’s best to choose the softest sand available.
+Masonry sand is ideal.
+You could also use playground sand is fine.
 Just any sand that will smooth out nicely when you scrape it down.

 Step 8: Start Adding Pavers

-Then, add pavers starting in one corner and working your way in a pattern.
-You can do this any way that you want since this isn’t tile that can’t be walked on while you are working.
+Begin laying pavers in one corner and work your way in a pattern.
+You can do this any way that you want since this isn’t a tile that can’t be walked on while you are working.
 A little weight won’t hurt the pavers.

-There may be some areas where the pavers need cut.
-This will be around the corns of objects and such.
+When laying pavers you may to have to cut some of them so they’ll fit in your path.
+This will be around the corners of objects.
 For this, you will need to find the cutting tools that work for your pavers.
 Not all pavers are the same.

-As long as the pavers are cut straight, then there shouldn’t be any problems later on.
-You can even try scoring and breaking the pavers if they are the right kind.
-Whatever works for you will work for the pavers.
+If your pavers are straight, you won’t have any problems.
+You could try scoring and breaking the pavers if they are the right kind for your project.